Department website: http://biophysics.jhu.edu/

 The control of cell growth and type depends on the ability of RNA to fold into complex three-dimensional structures.
 RNA catalysts are good models for studying the physical principles of RNA folding, and the assembly of protein-RNA complexes such as the ribosome.
 Changes in RNA three-dimensional structure are monitored by fluorescence spectroscopy, “X-ray footprinting,” and neutron scattering.
 Bacterial and yeast expression systems are used to study intracellular folding of RNA.

-Protein Folding, Notch Signaling (Dr. Barrick)
+Protein Folding and Design, Notch Signaling (Dr. Barrick)

 NMR Spectroscopy (Dr. Lecomte)

 Many proteins require stable association with an organic compound for proper functioning.
 One example of such “cofactor” is the heme group, a versatile iron-containing molecule capable of catalyzing a broad range of chemical reactions.
 The reactivity of the heme group is precisely controlled by interactions with contacting amino acids.
 Structural fluctuations within the protein are also essential to the fine-tuning of the chemistry.
 We are studying how the primary structure of cytochromes and hemoglobins codes for heme binding and the motions that facilitate function.
-The method of choice is nuclear magnetic resonance spectroscopy, which we use to obtain detailed structural and dynamic representations of proteins with and without bound heme.
-The ultimate goal is to understand the evolution of chemical properties in heme proteins and how to alter them.
+Our method of choice is nuclear magnetic resonance spectroscopy, which we use to obtain detailed structural and dynamic representations of proteins with and without bound heme.
+Our ultimate goal is to understand the evolution of chemical properties in heme proteins and how to alter them.

 Structural and Energetic Principles of Membrane Proteins (Dr. K. Fleming)